Effective September 8, 2023

 2. Who “you” are

-When we say “you,” we are referring to a customer, to a visitor to our Sites or to a participant at a ZeroFOX event or activity, such as conference attendee.
-A “customer” is an entity or organization that has acquired a subscription to ZeroFOX for Business Services (“business customer”), or an individual that has acquired a subscription to ZeroFOX for Everyone Services.
+When we say “you,” we are referring to a customer, to a visitor to our Sites or to a participant at a ZeroFox event or activity, such as conference attendee.
+A “customer” is an asset or organization that has acquired a subscription to ZeroFox for Business Services (“business customer”), or an individual that has acquired a subscription to ZeroFox for Everyone Services.

 3. Scope of Policy